JayFarei/JayFarei/README.md

 ## About

-Former financial engineer, I love developer tools and infrastructure and have been building distributed systems and protocols since 2017.
-Currently VP of Products @ Moonsong labs, incubating products in AI and Web3 Infrastructure for our Venture Studio.
+I am product executive, builder and venture founder working on AI, Agentic Systems and Web3.
+I lead Moonsong Labs Venture Studio, where we launch and scale companies in AI and Web3 infrastructure.

 ## Areas of interest
 - machine learning, synthetic data, LLM developer tooling